1.

 --Any sign of loss of Hematologic response

-transcript to >1%
+in BCR-ABL1 transcript to >1%

 --1-log increase in BCR-ABL1 transcript levels with loss of MMR

-In situations like this, one needs to check for compliance of the TKI and other drug-drug interactions.
-Prior to switching therapy for a presumed TKI failure, one should check the mutational status of BCR-ABL.
+In situations like this, one needs to check for patient compliance to the TKI and other drug-drug interactions.
+Prior to switching therapy for a presumed TKI failure, one should also check the mutational status of BCR-ABL.
 For second-line treatment for patients with TKI-resistant disease, one should switch to another alternate TKI that is tailored to the results of the BCR-ABL1 mutation testing.
 These patients should also be evaluated for an allogeneic HCT.

 There is a subset of BCR-ABL mutant clones associated with impaired responses to second-generation TKIs.